copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.0.6 =
+* Fixes issue with other plugins calling methods in wp-admin/includes/plugin.php such as is_plugin_active()

 = 1.0.5 =
 * Plugin now allows Copify to publish Creative Commons License photo as "Featured Image" when blog package has auto-publish enabled.